 So, pick out any colors you want and have fun coloring in your frog.
 Fill in the background, too!

 Good job!
 You’ve finished drawing your frog!
 Give it a name!!

 We hope you had fun following this tutorial and learned some interesting facts about frogs.
 You might enjoy following along with other animal drawing tutorials, too.
-For other aquatic-themed ones, check out the shark, dolphin, and whale!
+For other aquatic-themed ones, check out the starfish, shark, dolphin, and whale!

 Thanks for drawing with us—browse our site for some more projects like this one!
 Until next time!